Elbow Problems, Noninjury

 - Bursitis.
 Swelling behind the elbow may be olecranon bursitis.
 This affects the olecranon bursa at the back of the elbow.

-- Soreness or pain in the inner (medial) part of the elbow may be golfer's elbow.
+- Soreness or pain in the inner part (medial) of the elbow may be golfer's elbow (medial epicondylitis or epicondylopathy).
 In children who do sports that involve throwing, the same elbow pain may be called Little Leaguer's elbow.

 - Ulnar nerve compression.
 This is the pinching of the ulnar nerve in the elbow joint.
 It most often occurs with repeated motions.